Tristan Thompson: High school career

-Born in Brampton, Thompson attended St. Marguerite d'Youville Secondary School in Brampton for 9th grade.
-After driving from Brampton twice to visit a prep school in the United States, Thompson decided to attend Saint Benedict's Preparatory School in Newark, New Jersey for his sophomore year along with fellow University of Texas at Austin commit Myck Kabongo.
-He cited the increase in exposure and skill level as his reason for transferring.
+Born in Brampton, Ontario, Thompson attended St. Marguerite d'Youville Secondary School for grades 9 and 10.
+After making two trips from Brampton to visit a prep school in the United States, Thompson decided to attend Saint Benedict's Preparatory School in Newark, New Jersey, for his sophomore year, alongside fellow University of Texas at Austin commit Myck Kabongo.
+He cited increased exposure and a higher level of competition as his reasons for transferring.

 Thompson spent his sophomore and half his junior year at St. Benedict's, making an immediate impact and showing flashes of brilliance.
 In his short time there, he shot through the ranks to super-stardom, becoming the top recruit in the nation entering his junior season.
 The nation's top basketball programs heavily sought Thompson, who made the first verbal commitment of the class of 2010 to Rick Barnes and the Texas Longhorns.

 Twenty-one games into his junior year, the relationship between Thompson and then-St. Benedict's coach Dan Hurley hit a rough patch.
 Hurley's in-your-face, no-holds-barred coaching style took a toll on the young star.
 During a game against then-top-ranked Mater Dei, Hurley confronted Thompson during a time out.
 A heated debate ensued, and Thompson was sent off the court and later removed from the team.
 Over the next few days he made it known that he was planning to leave, resulting in a barrage of calls from top prep schools throughout North America trying to acquire his services.
 The next week he transferred to Findlay Prep with his close friend and AAU teammate Cory Joseph.

 Thompson joined Findlay on the back end of their schedule, making an immediate impact on the team and thriving under Findlay coach Michael Peck's system and coaching style.
-Thompson solidified his top recruit status and helped lead Findlay to their first National Championship.
-He continued to round and polish his skills his senior year in preparation for college and held fast to his commitment to the University of Texas, officially signing his letter of intent on November 11, 2009.
+Thompson solidified his top recruit status and helped lead Findlay to their first national championship.
+He continued to round and polish his skills in his senior year in preparation for college and held fast to his commitment to the University of Texas, officially signing his letter of intent on November 11, 2009.
 Thompson then led his team to another National Championship at the ESPN National High School Invitational.
 After their senior year, Thompson and Joseph both committed to Texas and were the fourth and fifth Canadians to be named McDonald's All-Americans, after Bill Wennington (1981), Barry Bekkedam (1986) and Olu Famutimi (2003).
 Thompson was also named a Jordan Brand Classic All-American.